 If you’re still unsure about what to include look at other brands in and outside your industry.

 Innocent Fruit Smoothies are a great example of a brand that has a consistent voice.
-This company ensures that their colloquial and fun tone of voice is consistent.
+This company ensures that its colloquial and fun tone of voice is consistent.
 From product labels to social media this brand’s voice is instantly recognisable.

-MailChimp also have a fun persona, however they are very good at not crossing a line to being unprofessional or untrustworthy.
+MailChimp also has a fun persona, however, they are very good at not crossing a line to being unprofessional or untrustworthy.
 MailChimp’s style guide has an added section to help clearly explain all of its style choices.
 They think of their voice in comparison of what it isn’t e.g. it’s fun but not silly, it’s confident but not cocky, it’s expert but not bossy.
 This might be a good way to clearly define your style guide.

 Now you’re all set to create branded content

 Once you’ve created your guide you’ve got to put it out there to all members of staff.
 Try and get as many people as possible involved in content creating.
-However, you must ensure that they use the guide and are aware of the brand expectations.
+However, you must ensure that they use the guide and are aware of brand expectations.
 This way, although many are contributing, your audience should still only see one clear voice attributed to your company.